 When your kids are very young, it’s probably unrealistic to get them to save for such a distant goal as college.
-However, when they get to be about 12 or so, you may be able to motivate them by matching some of the money they invest.
+However, when they get to be 12 to 14-years-old, you may be able to motivate them by matching some of the money they invest.

 How else have you tackled the college funding challenge?